 Yes.
-In addition to your nursing courses, to qualify for your master's degree, you will need to take some additional non-nursing, Liberal Arts courses as part of the bridge program.
-Completion of these bridge courses with a grade of B or better are a requirement to enter the master's level courses.
+In addition to your nursing courses, to qualify for your master's degree program, you will need or have passed successfully a bachelor-level statistics and health assessment course with a grade of B or better, if transferring the course from another institution.
+This is an admission requirement.